Back to ¡°Memory Booster of Regional Anatomy¡±

 Fig. 3-38.
 Cartilages of larynx.

-The larynx is comprised of the epiglottic, thyroid, arytenoid, and cricoid cartilages, followed by the C-shaped tracheal cartilages (Fig. 5-36).
+The larynx is composed of the epiglottic, thyroid, arytenoid, and cricoid cartilages, followed by the C-shaped tracheal cartilages (Fig. 5-36).
 Only the cricoid cartilage is circular (Figs. 3-39,41), and contributes primarily to maintaining airway.
-The hyoid bone also helps keep the airway open.
+The C-shaped hyoid bone also helps keep the airway open.

 Fig. 3-39.
 Vestibular and vocal ligaments.